msg-systems/holmes-extractor/README.md

 - With the exception of [rdflib](https://github.com/RDFLib/rdflib), all direct dependencies are now from within the Explosion stack, making installation much faster and more trouble-free.
 - Holmes now supports a wide range of Python (3.6—3.10) and spaCy (3.1—3.3) versions.
+- A new [demo website](https://demo.holmes.prod.demos.explosion.services/) has been developed by <a href="mailto:edward@explosion.ai">Edward Schmuhl</a> based on Streamlit.